tcAquino/ParticleTrackingOF/README.md

 ## Dependencies

-PTOF is meant to be used in a Linux system.
+PTOF is meant to be used on a Linux system.
 It has mostly been tested under Ubuntu v22.04.
 It is also expected to work on MacOS but is less tested there.

 Required external libraries (free and open-source):
 - OpenFOAM : CFD software (https://www.openfoam.com/)

 A version of the g++ or clang++ compiler compatible with C++17 and OpenMP v4.5 are required.
 Note that the same compiler used for OpenFOAM should be used to avoid (dynamic) linking issues.
-For compilation of parallel implementations with clang++, llvm's OpenMP must be installed (to install from the terminal, run "brew install libomp" on MacOS or "sudo apt install libomp-dev" on Linux).
+For compilation of parallel implementations with clang++, llvm's OpenMP must be installed (to install from the terminal, run "brew install libomp" on MacOS or "sudo apt install libomp-dev" on Linux Debian/Ubuntu)

 ## Documentation